 Whenever USCIS removes conditions on residence, the key question is whether the marriage that led to permanent residence was truthful or a trick.
 Your focus should NOT be on your other marriages, only the one that led to a green card.
 The history of what happened when you were dating, at the wedding, and after the wedding are all important.

 When you apply to remove conditions on your residence, include proof of this history.
 Start with this focus.
 It is all that is legally required and in many cases, it will lead to a positive outcome.
 But if USCIS still has questions or you are still concerned, think about how to describe your identity to help frame your application.

 Now is your chance to educate officials about your sexual identity.
-The USCIS official may not be comfortable talking about sexuality, but because it may be central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation, or in a personal interview if you are called in for one.
+The USCIS official might not be comfortable talking about sexuality, but because it could e central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation or in a personal interview if you are called in for one.

 Additionally, explain that sexuality can change over time, especially when moving from the cultural norms of one country to the cultural norms of another.
 It might be that you identified as “gay” or “lesbian” before you realized that the box was too constraining for you.
 Perhaps you were exposed to ideas of sexuality that you had not encountered before, but that felt right to you.

-Explaining your personal journey may help convince USCIS that your attraction to different people was sincere.
+Explaining your personal journey could help convince USCIS that your attraction to different people was sincere.
 If you still feel pressure from society, family, or friends, talk about this fact, as well.

 Ultimately, though, it is not just your word that should establish this.
 Instead, you should gather strong documentary evidence.